 Same Sex Marriage, Revisited

-It’s the issue that simply won’t go away.
+Same sex marriage, it’s the issue that simply won’t go away.
 Now that the High Court has ruled, allowing the postal ‘vote’ to go ahead, we’re inching that much closer to closure.
 One way or another.

 Though we haven’t yet reviewed the High Court’s decision (coincidentally, its site is down for maintenance), the Court’s decision will almost certainly have far-reaching and much broader ramifications.